AllYourBlocks/ChunkWars/detry-updates.md

 ## Changes since pulling

 * Minor typographical and design changes
-* Option display has been changed, pending review by Blocks
+* Option display has been changed and updated various times
-  * Indicator Block material will appear under sign block
+  * Indicator Block material behind sign block
   * Redstone lamps over sign block indicate status
 * Difficulty setting has been split into multiple one-click-set signs which update the group when one is clicked
 * Variables, marker names and folders have been aligned to appropriate naming conventions and to contain proper words in the option description